hannah416/G3/G3- miniproject1.md

 For intermedite-level elementary school learners who prefer organized and visually appealing information.

 For example,
-in an English language lesson about vocabulary, we can use a Genially **Genially 'infographic template'**.
+in an English language lesson about vocabulary, we can use a **Genially 'infographic template'**.

 #### 👉 **Infographic template**
 ![KakaoTalk_Photo_2024-04-16-23-54-39 001](https://github.com/hannah416/G3/assets/162323285/bcebf60a-74af-4346-ad12-0d494983eb43)